 The Russian government has tried to protect Stalin’s image in other ways.
-Last month, it sought to ban an annual ceremony organized by the Memorial human rights group to commemorate his victims outside the Lubyanka building in Moscow, the longtime headquarters of Russia and the Soviet Union’s security services.
-It’s a sign of the depth of feeling around the issue that the authorities were forced to back down — with hundreds of people gathering in the square outside the Lubyanka to pay tribute to the millions who died in the dictator’s purges.
+Last month, it sought to ban an annual ceremony organized by the Memorial human rights group to commemorate his victims outside Lubyanka in Moscow, the longtime headquarters of Russia and the Soviet Union’s security services.
+It’s a sign of the depth of feeling around the issue that the authorities were forced to back down — with hundreds of people gathering in the square outside Lubyanka to pay tribute to the millions who died in the dictator’s purges.

 Putin has made his own views clear, attacking what he called the “excessive demonization” of Stalin in an interview last year as “one means of attacking the Soviet Union and Russia.”